-For example, $3 \pm 1 + 2 \pm 1$ raises this exception.
+For example, $3 \times mvolt + 2 \times amp$ raises this exception.
 The purpose of this class is to help catch errors based on incorrect units.
 The exception will print a representation of the dimensions of the two inconsistent objects that were operated on.